shinselrobots/sheldon/Arduino/sheldon_base/sheldon_base_arduino_readme.md

 ## This Arduino does the following:
 - reads/publishes ODOM from wheel encoders

-- reads/publishes waist position from waist position encoder
+- reads/publishes waist position from knee position encoder and publishes /joint_states with calibrated knee and hip joint values.

 - gets user commands for the robot from Android phone via bluetooth, and publishes to ROS see the "BotControl" project to build the Android phone part of the solution.